Zuehlke/machines-code-people/articles/MeetUsers.md

 * You need to consolidate your learnings over several participants: a big wall and sticky notes do the trick.
 * Be sensitive to commonalities and differences between the different persons you talked to and work them out.
 There is no average user.

-As a result of such acitivities you can expect to have much deeper knowledge about users, their life, their work and their dreams as well a load of ideas on how to achieve a dream or two.
+As a result of such acitivities you can expect to have much deeper knowledge about users, their life, their work and their dreams as well as loads of ideas on how to achieve a dream or two.

 ### Evolve the product story

 A product story touches at least some of the very fundamental questions of the product definition.
-I.e. the problem (for whom, what situaions, what impact), the solution (what product and what it replaces), the market (size, revenue-cost-structure, players) and the plan (main features, architecture, migration strategy, team, time and money needed).
+I.e. the problem (for whom, what situations, what impact), the solution (what product and what it replaces), the market (size, revenue-cost-structure, players) and the plan (main features, architecture, migration strategy, team, time and money needed).
 Just filling out a lean canvas or creating a storyboard is not enough to evolve the product story.
-When we do this we must probe the market and get some more substantial evidence.
+When we do this we must probe the users and get some more substantial evidence.
 Is the problem relevant?
 Does the solution fit?
-Can we create a market?
 There are a bunch of more or less complete method frameworks like design thinking, design sprint, user experience sketching, contextual design, lean startup and more.
 Whatever the name, in the essence, they tell to build a team that iteratively creates and evaluates solutions with users/customers, learn from the feedback about problem, solution and product story.

 A few methods to use here for meeting users: